Australia counts record 470 stranded whales as rescue continues | Science-Environment

 Australia counts record 470 stranded whales as rescue continues

-Rescuers trying to free a pod of whales beached off the Australian island of Tasmania said on Wednesday they had found another 200 stranded mammals, bringing the total to 470 and making it one of the country's biggest beachings.
-As a rescue effort began its third day off the southern island's rugged west coast, rescuers said they spotted another large group of pilot whales during an aerial reconnaissance of remote Macquarie Harbour, and most were believed to be dead.

-"They didn't look to be in a condition that would warrant rescue," said Nic Deka, a regional manager of Tasmania's Parks and Wildlife Service, at a news conference.
-"Most of them appeared to be dead.
-If they can be saved we'll send crews over there to do that."

-The discovery makes it Australia's biggest beaching in modern times, and draws attention to a natural phenomenon which scientists say has no known cause.
+The stranding, about 200 km (120 miles) northwest of the state capital Hobart, is the biggest on record in modern Australia and one of the largest in the world, drawing attention to a natural phenomenon that remains a mystery to scientists.
+"It's certainly a major event and of great concern when we potentially lose that many whales out of a stranding event," said Peter Harrison, a professor at the Southern Cross University Whale Research Group.

+"Quite often we only get to really see them when there are bad outcomes, such as this stranding event.
+We absolutely need some more investment in research to understand these whales in Australian waters."
 In 1996, 320 pilot whales washed up on the coast of Western Australia, in what was then reported to be the country's biggest mass stranding.
 About 600 pilot whales beached in nearby New Zealand in 2017.

-Pilot whales are a species of oceanic dolphin that grow to 7 metres (23 ft) long and can weigh up to 3 tonnes.
-Of the remaining 270 stranded whales off Tasmania, at least 90 have died and rescuers have set free about 25 since arriving on Monday at the site about 200 kms (120 miles) northwest of the state capital Hobart.
+The stranded pod in Tasmania was first believed to be about half the size before further aerial searches spotted another group of around 200 of the mammals nearby.
+"They didn't look to be in a condition that would warrant rescue," said Nic Deka, a regional manager of Tasmania's Parks and Wildlife Service, at a news conference.

 - READ MORE ON: